TornRPG/datasync/README.md

 Also used on the MCTorn Server for easier Datapack Development ([@StonkDragon](https://github.com/StonkDragon) doesnt want always to DM a Admin with FTP Access lmao)

+**Attention**: This Repository will be archived on July 1st.
+Any Development will be then made on my own [Profile](https://github.com/NotJansel)

 ## Commands

 /datasync < command > - Main Command with all old Commands (see below)